 Unilever has long embraced flexible working and designed its offices to cater to various types of working.
 Employees have a choice of spaces – open or enclosed, formal or informal etc – that allow for focussed independent work or relaxed collaborative work.
 The company attributes this strategy to increased employee productivity - which ultimately leads to higher efficiency and revenue growth.
-And what brand can’t benefit from that?
+And what brand doesn't want that?

 Experience Design is now firmly on the agenda in the workplace.
-The result is a boom in beautiful and considered workspaces that in turn create a motivated and engaged workforce that are excited to go to work and proud to share their working lives.
+The result is a boom in beautiful, considered workspaces that in turn create a motivated and engaged workforce excited to go to work and proud to share their working lives.
 Your employees can be your best asset or your biggest issue - by investing in your employee experience and ensuring your people are advocates of your brand, you can only benefit as a result.

 If you'd like to discuss how to revolutionise your workplace experience, please get in touch.